-But before we get to the Hows, it’s crucial to start with the Whys.
-Here are just a few reasons to go for it:
+But before we get to the Hows, let’s start with the Whys.

 Having difficulties engaging your social media audience?
 A public contest could totally change that!
-It will not only spark conversations, but you’ll often get tagged in contestants’ and voters’ posts — so prepare to go viral.
+It will not only spark conversations but you’ll often get tagged in contestants’ and voters’ posts — so prepare to go viral.

 For a contest to have a stellar reputation, transparency is crucial.
 A public voting contest is usually as transparent as it gets as everybody gets to have their say.

 Not every competition or awards program fits the concept of people’s choice.
-Just think of the Oscars — they will never have people’s choice award because they’ll simply lose their value.
-If you organize medical awards or any kind of competition requiring the judges to have very specific knowledge or expertise, the broad audience is simply not competent to evaluate the entries.
-In these cases, public voting could only harm the image of your awards.
+Just think of the Oscars — they will never have people’s choice awards because they’ll simply lose their value.
+If you organize medical awards or any kind of competition requiring the judges to have very specific knowledge or expertise, the public is simply not competent to evaluate the entries.
+In these cases, public voting could harm the image of your awards.

-However, if that’s not the case, we highly recommend a public voting contest or round.Another major threat when it comes to public voting is vote-rigging or fraud.
+Another public voting risk is vote rigging or fraud.
 You’ve seen it — an entry that gets an unrealistic amount of votes overnight.
-Usually, that’s due to bots or organized groups of people that are trying to manipulate the voting.
-And even though it’s almost impossible to eliminate cheating altogether (people are unbelievably creative when it comes to that!), you can at least limit vote-rigging to a great extent (more on that later in the post).
+Usually, that’s due to bots or organized groups of people trying to manipulate the vote.
+And even though it’s almost impossible to eliminate cheating altogether (people are unbelievably creative when it comes to that), you can at least limit vote-rigging to a great extent (more on that later).